TahsinOP/Lidar-to-radar-L2R-translation-for-autonomous-using-GAN-General-advisory-networks-/README.md

    The outcome of our project involves the successful creation of a LiDAR sensor model that is capable of replicating RADAR detection capabilities.
 Additionally, we have ensured that the LiDAR model possesses a suitable operational range.

+## Differences between RADAR and LIDAR

+1. **LIDAR Characteristics**

+   LIDAR technology is capable of detecting small objects with short wavelengths.
+It excels at creating highly accurate 3D monochromatic images of objects.
+However, there are certain disadvantages associated with LIDAR:

+   - **Limited Visibility in Low Light Conditions:** LIDAR's effectiveness diminishes in dark or overcast weather conditions, making its usage less optimal under such circumstances.
+   - **Operational Height Range:** LIDAR operates effectively within the range of 500 to 2000 meters.
+   - **Costly Technology:** LIDAR is considered a high-priced technology, which can be a limiting factor in certain applications.

+2. **RADAR Characteristics**

+   RADAR is capable of functioning in overcast weather and during the night.
+It has a long operating distance.
+However, RADAR has its own set of drawbacks:

+   - **Limitation in Detecting Small Objects:** RADAR struggles to detect smaller objects at shorter wavelengths.
+   - **Lack of Precise Imaging:** Due to its longer wavelength, RADAR cannot provide a precise image of an object to the user.